 Ways To Calm A Baby With Stomach Pain

-1. Burping – After breastfeeding your baby, you need to burp your baby to help him, or her relieve incoming gas.
+After breastfeeding your baby, you need to burp your baby to help him, or she relieve incoming gas.
 Mothers need to master the position their baby response to .when you position her over the shoulder or the knee, it helps your baby digest the milk so easily.

-2. Bath her with warm water – you can bath your baby with warm water to calm and soothe her tummy .you can use a small cloth to touch the warm water and rub it on your baby’s tummy.
+you can bathe your baby with warm water to calm and soothe her tummy .you can use a small cloth to touch the warm water and rub it on your baby’s tummy.

 Tummy time can also help work through gas pain in your baby.
 We do hope you find this article that contains the foods that cause colic in breastfed babies.